4 Signs You Have Atelophobia & What You Can Do About It

 You belittle yourself over mistakes that are just part of the normal learning process.

-What Are The Symptoms Of Atelophobia?
+The Physical Symptoms Of Atelophobia

 With atelophobia, your fear of making a mistake is so great that it leads to physical symptoms.